TheLouise/JogaTONA/README.md

 The game is actually broken.
 Some minigames doesn't work and you don't actually collect milkshakes but hey, we tried.

+## Update

+Hi!
+It's me, Heloísa.
+After 2 years (yes, this devlog is from 2020), I found this amazing project at my github and finished it!
+Now the game works and we have milkshakes.
+I'm going to add it to my itch.io page ehehehe

 ## Licensing

 ### Code